Vaccination in Mexico: Routine vaccines

 The recommended vaccine schedule for children in Mexico contains vaccinations against sixteen vaccine preventable diseases.
 Vaccine doses administered in Mexico are usually valid in the United States.
 The immunization schedule for children in Mexico is as follows:

-In addition, Vitamin A is offered to all children of one year of age enrolled in nurseries or children's rooms.
+In addition, Vitamin A supplements are offered to all children aged 6 to 59 months.

 Vaccine coverage

 The vaccine coverage of various vaccines in Mexico are as follows, according to the most recent survey conducted by the World Health Organization in 2014:

-According to the statistics from WHO, no cases of diphtheria, measles, polio and yellow fever were reported in Mexico in 2019.
+According to the statistics from the World Health Organization (WHO), no cases of diphtheria, measles, polio or yellow fever were reported in Mexico in 2019.
 However, mumps and pertussis cases are on the rise in Mexico, with 8009 and 874 children reportedly having contracted mumps and pertussis respectively in 2019.
 There was an increase in tetanus cases from a total of 23 in 2018 to 35 in 2019.